moby/moby/docs/sources/reference/commandline/cli.md

 useful if you need to pipe a file or something else into a container and retrieve the container's ID once the container has finished running.

-   $ docker run --device=/dev/sdc:/dev/xvdc --device=/dev/sdd --device=/dev/zero:/dev/nulo -i -t ubuntu ls -l /dev/{xvdc,sdd,nulo}
+   $ docker run --device-allow=/dev/sdc:/dev/xvdc --device-allow=/dev/sdd --device-allow=/dev/zero:/dev/nulo -i -t ubuntu ls -l /dev/{xvdc,sdd,nulo}
    brw-rw---- 1 root disk 8, 2 Feb  9 16:05 /dev/xvdc
    brw-rw---- 1 root disk 8, 3 Feb  9 16:05 /dev/sdd
    crw-rw-rw- 1 root root 1, 5 Feb  9 16:05 /dev/nulo

 It is often necessary to directly expose devices to a container.
-The `--device` option enables that.
+The `--device-allow` option enables that.
 For example, a specific block storage device or loop device or audio device can be added to an otherwise unprivileged container (without the `--privileged` flag) and have the application directly access it.

 By default, the container will be able to `read`, `write` and `mknod` these devices.
-This can be overridden using a third `:rwm` set of options to each `--device`
+This can be overridden using a third `:rwm` set of options to each `--device-allow`
 flag:

 ```
-	$ docker run --device=/dev/sda:/dev/xvdc --rm -it ubuntu fdisk  /dev/xvdc
+	$ docker run --device-allow=/dev/sda:/dev/xvdc --rm -it ubuntu fdisk  /dev/xvdc

 	Command (m for help): q
-	$ docker run --device=/dev/sda:/dev/xvdc:r --rm -it ubuntu fdisk  /dev/xvdc
+	$ docker run --device-allow=/dev/sda:/dev/xvdc:r --rm -it ubuntu fdisk  /dev/xvdc
 	You will not be able to write the partition table.

 	Command (m for help): q

-	$ docker run --device=/dev/sda:/dev/xvdc --rm -it ubuntu fdisk  /dev/xvdc
+	$ docker run --device-allow=/dev/sda:/dev/xvdc --rm -it ubuntu fdisk  /dev/xvdc

 	Command (m for help): q

-	$ docker run --device=/dev/sda:/dev/xvdc:m --rm -it ubuntu fdisk  /dev/xvdc
+	$ docker run --device-allow=/dev/sda:/dev/xvdc:m --rm -it ubuntu fdisk  /dev/xvdc
 	fdisk: unable to open /dev/xvdc: Operation not permitted
 ```

 > **Note:**
-> `--device` cannot be safely used with ephemeral devices.
+> `--device-allow` cannot be safely used with ephemeral devices.
 Block devices that
-> may be removed should not be added to untrusted containers with `--device`.
+> may be removed should not be added to untrusted containers with `--device-allow`.

 **A complete example:**